 General Prayer Requests & Updates

-For signs and wonders to follow the preaching of His Word.
+That signs and wonders would accompany the preaching of His Word.

-For team unity and laborers to help carry the load.
+For strong team unity and more laborers to share the work.

-For fully funded campus missionaries (2 per campus) to help reach the next generation — Texas Christian University (TCU), Tarrant County College (TCC), Texas Wesleyan University (TWU) and Tarleton State University – Fort Worth (TSU), University of Texas at Arlington (UTA), and Dallas Baptist University (DBU).
+For fully funded campus missionaries (two per campus) to reach the next generation at Texas Christian University (TCU), Dallas Baptist University (DBU), University of Texas at Arlington (UTA), Tarrant County College (TCC), Texas Wesleyan University (TWU) and Tarleton State University – Fort Worth (TSU).

-Bria Lacour, a Houston native and University of Texas at Austin alum, has dedicated nearly a decade to Mosaic Church and six years to Every Nation Campus, holding multiple leadership positions.
+Bria Johnson, a Houston native and University of Texas at Austin alum, has dedicated nearly a decade to Mosaic Church and six years to Every Nation Campus, holding multiple leadership positions.
 Her fervor lies in mentoring students, especially young women, to unearth their worth and identity in Christ through discipleship.
 Witnessing her family’s conversion, Bria embodies our mission to impact students and their families with the Gospel’s transformative power.